About The Blog

 I’m very close to my family, and occasionally I write about my sister Stella, who has Down syndrome.

-About my disabilities:
+About my disabilities and conditions:

-- I have traits of inattentive type ADHD.
+- I have inattentive type ADHD.

 - Please don’t assume I’m “high-functioning” because I can type.
 My test results tell a different story.